5 Tips to Prevent Hacks and Stay Safe Online

 When there’s a cyberattack, it makes the news—but most of the time it doesn’t do anything to makes us as aware, worried or alert as we should be.
 That’s what bothers many cybersecurity experts.

-In their opinion, most of us are not taking aggressive-enough steps and action to protect our credit and bank accounts.
+In their opinion, most of us are not taking aggressive-enough steps and actions to protect our credit and bank accounts.
 Their warning is worth listening to.
-Here's why:
+Here’s why:

 - At JPMorgan Chase, a major financial institution, hackers got their hands on the personal information of approximately 76 million households.

 - Hackers attacked Home Depot, the do-it-yourself superstore, and about 56 million credit card and debit card numbers were hacked at the point of sale…right where customers check out.